 Limitations of the study

-Amount of growth conditions

-Lack of metabolomic data to support the activation of BGCs
+Successful modularization of the transcriptome through ICA requires activation of gene sets through specific growth conditions.
+Consequently, ICA cannot modularize genes that are lowly expressed or equally expressed across all conditions29.
+In this study, 48.4% of S. albidoflavus genes were assigned to at least one iModulon, indicating many more growth conditions remain to be tested, including for example oxidative stress, heat stress, and additional gene knockouts.
+Moreover, the lack of detailed information about regulons limits our ability to fully characterize S. albidoflavus iModulons.
+While our iModulome analyses aided in categorizing these iModulons, further experimental studies on regulons are essential to improve our understanding about the TRN.
+Despite these limitations, ICA remains a powerful tool for uncovering gene regulatory networks.
+Importantly, our capture of several BGCs within iModulons is promising for secondary metabolism research.
+However, while we demonstrate transcriptional activation of these BGCs, complementary metabolic studies are needed to confirm the production and secretion of the corresponding metabolites.

 Conclusion

-This is the first study to compile a large compendium of in-house generated and publicly available transcriptomes to identify iModulons in Streptomyces, providing a comprehensive and quantitative understanding of the TRN of S. albidoflavus.
+In this study we compiled a large compendium of in-house generated and publicly available transcriptomes to identify iModulons in S. albidoflavus, providing a comprehensive and quantitative understanding of its TRN.
 We showed how the iModulons can be used to (i) compare the TRN of S. albidoflavus with other organisms on imodulondb, revealing both conserved and lineage-specific features, (ii) elucidate the regulation of BGCs, such as surugamide, minimycin, and paulomycin by identifying putative regulators, co-regulated genes, and condition-dependent activation patterns, and (iii) infer the functions of 40% of the uncharacterized genes in the genome, by associating them with iModulons.
 Our findings pave the way for future studies to extend and improve the iModulon framework by incorporating new conditions and targeted mutants for transcription factors.
 Moreover, our results suggest new strategies for rational strain and process design to optimize the production of valuable natural products by S. albidoflavus and other Streptomyces species.

 Resource Availability